2013–14 FAI Intermediate Cup

 The 2013–14 FAI Umbro Intermediate Cup was the 87th season of the FAI Intermediate Cup.
 Intermediate clubs from the Leinster Senior League, the Munster Senior League and the Ulster Senior League entered the competition.
 Avondale United finished as winners after they defeated UCD Reserves 3–0 in the final in Turners Cross.
-As a result Avondale United also became only the second club after Distillery to win the cup four times in a row.
+As a result Avondale United also became only the second club after Distillery to win the cup four consecutive seasons.
 They also became the first club to win the FAI Intermediate Cup seven times, making them the competition's most successful club.

 First round

 In the first round the tournament is regionalised with clubs from each provincial league playing each other.

 The draw was made on 7 September 2013.